How to get a Georgia business license

 Which businesses need a Georgia business license?

-• LLCs, corporations, and partnerships must register with the Georgia Secretary of State (SOS), while sole props don't need to.
+- LLCs, corporations, and partnerships must register with the Georgia Secretary of State (SOS), while sole proprietors don't need to.

-• Sole props or other entities that use a DBA "doing business as" name should register it with their county's Clerk of the Superior Court.
+- Sole proprietors or other entities using a "doing business as" (DBA) name should register it with their county's Clerk of the Superior Court.

-• If working in a regulated industry – healthcare, finance, etc. – you may also need an occupational or professional license from the state.
+- Businesses in regulated industries like healthcare, finance, or construction may need an occupational or professional license from the state.

-• Almost all businesses need a local license – typically called an occupational tax certificate.
+- Almost all businesses need a local occupational tax certificate from their city or county government.

-For most businesses there are five steps in the GA business license process.
-For sole proprietors it’s easier – you may only need to take three of these steps.
+For most businesses, there are five steps in the Georgia business license process.
+Sole proprietors may only need steps three through five, since they don't need to register with the state.

 1. Choose your business structure

-One owner – the easiest structure to set up, and you don’t need to register it with the state (except for tax accounts).
-You're personally liable for all of the business's taxes.
+- Sole proprietorship: one owner, the simplest structure to set up.
+You don't need to register with the state (aside from tax accounts), but you're personally liable for all business debts and taxes.

-Two or more owners – you must register with the state, and all partners are personally liable for the business's tax debts.
+- Partnership: two or more owners who share responsibility.
+You must register with the state, and all partners are personally liable for the business's debts.

 2. Register your business with the state if needed